Mal Peters (Chairman)

 Mal is a beef producer, former Mayor of Inverell in Northern NSW, Chair of Regional Development Australia Northern Inland and former NSW Farmers’ Association President.
 Mal is a passionate advocate for regional Australian issues, with a particular focus on improving the opportunities and services for people in regional areas.

-Christian is a Principal at leading advisory firm, Impact Partners Australia.
+Christian is the Principal of specialist policy and strategy consulting firm Impact Partners Australia and a long time champion of rural and regional Australia.
 He is former Chairman of the Federal Government’s $1B Regional Development Australia Fund Advisory Panel and a former Member of the Ministerial Council on Regional Australia (MACRA).
 Christian has twice served as the CEO of major regional Indigenous organisations, leading significant reforms in both roles.
 Christian represented a country electorate in the Federal Parliament between 1998 and 2004 during which time he served as Parliamentary Secretary to the Shadow Minister for Transport, Infrastructure and Regional Development.
 He is widely regarded for his ability to link rural and regional issues to national policy debates.
 Christian holds a Bachelor of Economics (La Trobe), a Master of Assessment and Evaluation (Melb.) and is a Fellow of the Australian Institute of Company Directors.

 Professor Annabelle Duncan